neroshop/neroshop/external/curl/docs/INTERNALS.md

     tests/memanalyze.pl dump

-  This now outputs a report on what resources that were allocated but never freed etc. This report is very fine for posting to the list!
+  This now outputs a report on what resources that were allocated but never freed etc. This report is fine for posting to the list.

-  If this doesn't produce any output, no leak was detected in libcurl.
+  If this does not produce any output, no leak was detected in libcurl.
 Then the leak is mostly likely to be in your code.

 <a name="multi_socket"></a>